- 444 North Capitol St NW, Washington, DC 20001, USA

 Each of NASTAD’s seven programmatic teams—Health Care Access, Health Systems Integration, Policy & Legislative Affairs, Hepatitis, Health Equity, Prevention, and Global—interpret and influence policies, conduct trainings, offer technical assistance, and provide advocacy mobilization for U.S. health departments and ministries of health around the world to improve health outcomes for people living with HIV and hepatitis.

-The Associate/Senior Associate, Prevention will support NASTAD’s Capacity Building Assistance (CBA) program in providing technical assistance to health departments in the southern U.S. to advance efforts related to integrated HIV prevention activities and structural interventions.
+The Associate, Hepatitis will support NASTAD’s viral hepatitis program in providing technical assistance and capacity building to health departments throughout the nation to advance efforts related to integrated viral hepatitis prevention and surveillance activities.
 The ideal candidate will be motivated, highly organized, and able to follow through on tasks with minimal prompting.
 Demonstrated ability to execute projects in a timely manner and precise attention to detail are required.
-This position will report to the Senior Manager, Prevention and will be expected to work with other NASTAD teams, including Drug User Health, Hepatitis, Health Care Access, Health Systems Integration, and Health Equity to support cross-program collaborative activities.
+This position will report to the Senior Manager, Hepatitis and will be expected to work with other NASTAD teams, including Drug User Health, Prevention, Health Care Access, Health Systems Integration, and Health Equity to support cross-program collaborative activities.

-- Contribute to Monitoring, Evaluation, and Learning activities within the CBA program and overall NASTAD prevention portfolio
+- Contribute to Monitoring, Evaluation, and Learning activities within the viral hepatitis program and overall NASTAD prevention portfolio

-- Provide logistical and administrative support to the Prevention team related to health department conference calls, webinars, and in-person technical assistance and training events
+- Provide logistical and administrative support to the Hepatitis team related to health department conference calls, webinars, and in-person technical assistance and training events

-- Assist with review and develop technical assistance resources to meet the needs of health department HIV prevention and surveillance programs
+- Assist with review and develop technical assistance resources to meet the needs of health departments

 - Develop working relationships with health department staff members and respond in a timely manner to their needs